forge-mock/monitoring/README.md

 ## Run the project

-1. Navigate to http://localhost:3000/ and login into the Grafana:
+Navigate to http://localhost:80 and login into the Grafana

 ## Important notes

-1. _prometheus.yml_ file should contain all VMs that are used in staging and production, scrape Node Exporter and cAdvisor metrics from ports.
+1. _prometheus.yml_ file should contain all VMs that are used in staging and production, scrape Node Exporter and cadvisor metrics from ports.
 2. Configure regular backups for data using scripts in _backup-scripts_ folder.